Which Gather Dog Food Recipes Get

 Gather Dog Food receives the Advisor’s top rating of 5 stars.

-The Gather product line includes 3 dry dog foods.
+The Petcurean Gather product line includes the 3 dry dog foods listed below.

-Gather Free Acres was selected to represent the other products in the line for this review.
+Gather Free Acres Recipe with Organic Free-Run Chicken was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food

 Ingredients: Organic chicken, organic dehydrated chicken, organic peas, lentils, chicken fat (preserved with mixed tocopherols), krill meal, organic flaxseed, blueberries, cranberries, egg shell meal, vitamins (vitamin A supplement, vitamin D3 supplement, vitamin E supplement, niacin, l-ascorbyl-2-polyphosphate (a source of vitamin C), d-calcium pantothenate, thiamine mononitrate, riboflavin, pyridoxine hydrochloride, folic acid, biotin, vitamin B12 supplement), minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, calcium iodate, selenium yeast), taurine, dried rosemary